By Michael Ward, Senior Analyst, Education and Skills Directorate, OECD

 But why pursue entertainment education and what has been the experience?

 With population ageing occurring in all advanced industrial nations, immigration policy is one key way to augment the skill base of domestic labour forces.
 Though the economic benefit of skilled immigration for receiving states has been a central policy focus globally, the equity considerations of such policies have attracted less attention.
 Yet, in the global race for human capital, gender equality matters.

-Migration can have benefits for everyone involved, but this is far from automatic.
+By Michael Clemens, Center for Global Development Migration can have benefits for everyone involved, but this is far from automatic.
 It requires new institutions, institutions designed for a world that moves.
 We propose Global Skill Partnerships (GSP) as a new way to make skilled migration more beneficial to migrant-destination countries, origin countries and migrants.
-A GSP is an up-front agreement between employers and/or governments in destination countries and professional training centres in origin countries.
-These parties agree on a practical and equitable way for the benefits of migrants’ professional service at the destination to finance training at the origin — training for both migrants and non-migrants.
-Such an agreement allows mutual gains by taking advantage of large international differences in both professional earnings and training costs.
+A GSP is an up-front agreement between employers and/or governments in destination countries … Continue reading Global Skill Partnerships: A proposal for technical training in a mobile world

 By Lorenzo Pavone, OECD Development Centre EMnet Co-ordinator; Kate Eklin, Policy Analyst; Myriam Grégoire-Zawilski, Programme Assistant; Josep Casas, Trainee